3. Functions

 addition_return_fn_2.mojo:4:21: error: invalid call to 'add': argument #1 cannot be converted from 'FloatLiteral' to 'Int'

 The Mojo compiler complains because we have strictly restricted the argument type of b to Int and Mojo compiler cannot convert the passed value to Int.
 You have a guarantee from the Mojo compiler that only those values that can be converted safely into Int will be allowed to be passed.
-We say that the Mojo compiler ensures type safety when we use fn.
+This is known as type safety.

-In the def function, when you omit the return type annotations then Mojo assumes that the return type is object.
-However, in fn functions, when you omit the return type, then Mojo defaults to None, which indicates that there is no value being returned.
+In Mojo, when you omit the return type, the function defaults to return None, which indicates that there is no value being returned.

 There is a special function called main in Mojo, which is the function that is used by the compiler to determine the main entrance of a program.
 When you call a program executable created by Mojo, the very first function that is executed is the main function.